department-of-veterans-affairs/developer-portal-backend/README.md

 ### Logs
 To view logs, look in the `/dvp/dvp-dev-dev-portal-be` log group in CloudWatch.
 The prod log group is `/dvp/dvp-prod-dev-portal-be`.

 [awslogs](https://github.com/jorgebastida/awslogs) is a convenient way to view these log groups.
-The following command will gather the previous 30 minutes of logs continuously check for new entries.
+The following command will gather the previous 30 minutes of logs and continuously check for new entries.
 It requires [having established an MFA session in AWS GovCloud](https://github.com/department-of-veterans-affairs/devops#credentials).
 ```
 awslogs get -ws 30m /dvp/dvp-dev-dev-portal-be
 ```